High School Musical (franchise): High School Musical: El Desafío (2008) and High School Musical: O Desafio (2010)

 High School Musical: The Challenge refers to the English name of a series of spin-off movies of the American film High School Musical for the Latin-American market.
 Based on the book Battle of the Bands, the films were produced for theatrical release, and had eight new songs produced for the film.
-With a script written by Pablo Lago and Susana Cardozo, the movie was filmed three different times with a different cast.
+With a script written by Pablo Lago and Susana Cardozo, the movie was filmed three times with a different cast.
 The first release was for Argentina in February 2008, with the title High School Musical: El Desafío.
 The second film release was for Mexico in August 2008, with the same title.
 The third film was released for Brazil, with the title High School Musical: O Desafio in 2010.

 The plot includes: The high school team captain discovers that the girl next door has changed a lot over the summer.
 Meanwhile, the mean girl is still as vain as ever and overshadows her poor brother and his "invisible" friends.
 When the school year begins, the school announces a "Battle of the Bands" contest.
 Working against the clock and with limited resources, both cliques pull their respective forces together for the big day.
 However, in an effort to win, dreams are thwarted, and only one band will be the winner.

-High School Musical: China - College Dreams (2010)
+High School Musical: China – College Dreams (2011)

-High School Musical: China - College Dreams (歌舞青春), is a spin-off film of the original film series, produced for the Chinese market.
+High School Musical: China – College Dreams (歌舞青春), is a spin-off film of the original film series, produced for the Chinese market.
 Directed by Chen Shi-Zheng, it was released on September 6, 2011.
 The film was released in North America on DVD under the Disney World Cinema Brand.
 Film Business Asia critic Derek Elley rated the adaptation three points out of ten.
 He criticized what he perceived as a lack of effort in creating a culturally relevant adaptation of the original, stating that the film's setting made to look like "any college in Middle America, but full of Mandarin-speaking students", and calling the script "non-existent".
 The soundtrack was likewise not well-received.
 Despite this, a song that was written for the movie titled "Rainy Season" (梅雨季), received positive reception.